 The report ranks practices based on a comprehensive survey of all their policies and how they address all patients and staff, especially LGBTQ persons.
 The HEI also includes some sobering statistics about healthcare discrimination (like the ones listed at the beginning of this article) that show why members of the LGBTQ community can truly benefit from this information.

-Gay Parents To Be in partnership with RMA of Connecticut has participated in this evaluation for the past three years in a row, and we’re proud to have earned a special designation that means that we go above and beyond when it comes to LGBTQ equality in and at our practice.
+Gay Parents To Be in partnership with Illume Fertility has participated in this evaluation for the past three years in a row, and we’re proud to have earned a special designation that means that we go above and beyond when it comes to LGBTQ equality in and at our practice.
 Participating in the HEI allows us to learn, grow, and better ourselves as a practice.

 In addition to being a tool for healthcare providers, it is also a wonderful tool for LGBTQ patients to find facilities that provide equitable care, broken down by location and type of facility - so you can search for “fertility” or “reproductive medicine” specifically.
 The HEI is available online and as a downloadable document, so you can even reference it on the go.

 Other factors that might affect your choice of a fertility clinic as an LGBTQ individual or couple may be laboratory success or individual doctor ratings and reviews.
 Rankings such as Castle Connolly “Top Doctor” awards designate medical excellence, and are determined by peer physicians.
 While these factors don’t correlate specifically to LGBTQ inclusivity, it is important to take a holistic view of any fertility practice including clinical excellence, integrity, compassion, and a team mentality.

 You’ve Found Your Fertility Doctor, Now What?
 Next Steps for Family Building